Position

 Asset Protection Associate Job Description Sample

-The Asset Protection Associate is responsible for safeguarding company assets, preventing theft, and ensuring a safe and secure environment for employees and customers.
+The Asset Protection Associate is responsible for safeguarding company assets, preventing theft, and ensuring a secure environment for employees and customers.
 This role involves monitoring surveillance systems, conducting investigations, and collaborating with law enforcement when necessary.

 Responsibilities: